r-carpentier/dx-privacy-curse/README.md

 2. Run the PreProcessing.ipynb files contained in each of the code folders named fasttext, glove and word2vec.

 ### Execute the experiments
-Tthere are three files in each of folders named fasttext, glove and word2vec:
+There are three files in each of folders named fasttext, glove and word2vec:
 - NeighborDistances.ipynb generates the results used in Table 2, which involves computing distances between words and their k-th neighbor within the vocabulary.
 The code in the glove folder contains an additional section to generate the data for Figure 6.
 - CloseNeighborsDxFrequencies.ipynb generates the results used in Figure 2, which involves applying $d_x$-privacy to random words and identifying the rank (i.e., the "k" in k-th neighbor) of the word which was chosen as the replacement by the mechanism.
 The code in the glove and word2vec folders additionaly include the post-processing fix proposed in the paper and used for Figure 8.
 - ExponentialMechanism.ipynb generates the data used for Figure 9, where the privacy mechanism applied is the one from (Yue et al., 2021).